CSProjectsEAL/BaseRepository/README.md

 - `type:story`: a new feature in the shape of description from the point of view of a user note: stories should be written so they are <a href="https://agileforall.com/vertical-slices-and-scale/" target="_blank">vertically sliced</a>
 - `type:infrastructure`: infrastructure related change or addition
 - `type:performance`: performance related issue
-- `type:refactor`: refactor issue for developers, if something is missing abstraction or confusing
+- `type:refactor`: Contribution issue: related to refactoring, if something is missing abstraction or not adhering to coding standards
-- `type:test`: Developer related issue for review test related issues, if something is missing from the tests
+- `type:test`: Contribution issue: for review test related issues, if something is missing from the tests, acceptance criteria etc.

 ### Other